|| 9:15 AM – 10:45 AM

 We've all been there - we know how important it is to keep our donors close, but it never seems to be the top priority.
 Join us for a look at some simple, creative ways that one small shop has used to steward all of its donors, as well as some unconventional ways it has thanked individual major donors.
 Don't forget to bring your own favorite methods to share!

-Liz Kolcun, Executive Director, Marin General Hospital Foundation
+Liz Kolcun, President and Chief Development Officer, Marin General Hospital Foundation

 || 1:45 PM – 3:15 PM